weweb-assets/ww-calendar/AI.md

 - Configurable border radius for buttons and calendar
 - Dynamic property mapping for events and categories when binding external data

-Style guideline
+Style guidelines
-- Always put a fixed height on the calendar
+- Always put a fixed height on the calendar element
+- Never use flex or min-height directly on the calendar element